protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/index.md

 </a>
 <br />

-OpenSustain.tech is a community-driven, nonprofit project.
+OpenSustain.tech is a community-driven, non-profit project.
 However, we would like to thank the organizations that provided us with financial and consulting support.

 ::::{grid}
 :gutter: 3